mudler/LocalAGI/README.md

 [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), [babyAGI](https://github.com/yoheinakajima/babyagi), ... and now LocalAGI!

-LocalAGI is a small 🤖 virtual assistant that you can run locally, powered by [LocalAI](https://github.com/go-skynet/LocalAI).
+LocalAGI is a small 🤖 virtual assistant that you can run locally, made by the [LocalAI](https://github.com/go-skynet/LocalAI) author and powered by it.

 The goal is:
 - Keep it simple, hackable and easy to understand